Updated May 4, 2023

 Capital One Money vs. Copper Banking

-Copper Banking is a debit card, banking, and investing app designed to make financial education fun for kids and teens.
+Copper Banking is a financial education platform designed to make learning about finance enjoyable for kids and teens.

 Copper offers rewards for completing short quizzes and educational videos, and setting up a savings goal.
 The educational content is bite-sized and engaging to keep your teen interested.
-The app also encourages your kid to set goals, budget, and save money.
+The app also encourages kids to set goals, budget, and save money.

 Copper is open to teens and kids 6 and older.
-If you're looking for a banking and investing app that emphasizes financial literacy education, this is a great option.
+This is a great option if you're looking for a financial app that emphasizes financial literacy education.

 Can you open a bank account by yourself at age 16?